A new technique for preserving functional body tissues, even after they die, could help make more organs available for transplant.

 In 2019, the same Yale team challenged the idea that brain death is definitive when they reported that they had partially revived pig brains for hours after the animals were slaughtered.
 For the current experiment, the researchers wanted to see if the same method, in which a blood substitute is delivered to the animal's circulatory system, could also be used to revive other organs.

 "We restored certain cell functions in multiple vital organs that would have died without our interventions," added lead author Nenad Sestan, a Yale neuroscientist.
-"These cells are functioning hours after they were 'dead' and what this tells us is that cell death can be stopped and the their ability to be restored to many vital organs, even an hour after death.'
+"These cells function hours after they were 'dead' and what this tells us is that cell death can be stopped and their functionality restored in many vital organs, even an hour after death."

 The standard practice for preserving organs for transplantation is static storage in a refrigerator.
 Rapid cooling of organs after removal reduces oxygen demand and can prevent cell death, but does not save every organ.